icons8/lunacy-docs/docs/tools.md

 The Zoom tool allows you to zoom in the selected object or canvas area.
 To use the tool:

 1. Select the Zoom tool on the tool bar or press `Z`.
-2. Click the object you want to zoom in or click and drag over the required area.
+2. Click the object you want to zoom in or drag over the required area (the smaller the area is, the higher the resulting zoom value will be).
 For your convenience, when the zoom value exceeds 500, Lunacy starts displaying the pixel grid.
-3. To zoom out, hold down `Alt` and click over the object or area.
+3. To zoom out, hold down `Alt` and click or drag over the object or area.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tool-zoomplaceholder.png" height="auto"><source src="/public/tool-zoom.mp4" type="video/mp4"></video>